Ship It Lesson 3 of 27

 You followed Lesson 1.
 You built the trip planner.
 You pasted your API key right into the prompt, and Claude Code put it right into the code.
 Then in Lesson 2, you pushed everything to GitHub.

+People have woken up to bills of hundreds of dollars — sometimes thousands — because they pushed an API key to GitHub and someone else found it.
 Google, OpenAI, and Anthropic all have systems that try to catch this.
 Google will sometimes email you a warning.
 But by the time that email arrives, the damage might already be done.

 This is the most common and most expensive beginner mistake in software development.
 And the fix is surprisingly simple.